-Sign painting is a very intriguing craft with a very long history to it.
+Sign painting is a very intriguing craft with a long and rich history behind it.

 As any other skill, we believe that with a great teacher and a lot of practice you will always be able to move forward.